sustrik/libdill/man/hquery.md

 # DESCRIPTION

-Returns an opaque pointer associated with the passed handle and type.
-This function is a fundamental construct for building APIs on top of handles.
+Returns an opaque pointer associated with the passed handle andtype.
+This function is a fundamental construct for building APIson top of handles.

 The type argument is not interpreted in any way.
-It is used only as an unique ID.
-A unique ID can be created, for instance, like
+It is used onlyas an unique ID.
+A unique ID can be created, for instance, likethis:
-this:

 ```c
 int foobar_placeholder = 0;
 const void *foobar_type = &foobar_placeholder;
 ```

 The  return value has no specified semantics.
-It is an opaque pointer.
-One typical use case for it is to return a pointer to a table of function pointers.
-These function pointers can then be used to access the handle's functionality (see the example).
+It is an opaquepointer.
+One typical use case for it is to return a pointer to atable of function pointers.
+These function pointers can then beused to access the handle's functionality (see the example).

 Pointers returned by **hquery** are meant to be cachable.
-In other words, if you call hquery on the same handle with the same type multiple times, the result should be the same.
+In otherwords, if you call hquery on the same handle with the same typemultiple times, the result should be the same.

 **h**: The handle.